Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

 When Rob's acceleration is low, the non-separability of the state $\rho_{A_1A_2R}^{\text{W}_3}$ is most pronounced, as indicated by the minimum of $ S^{\text{W}_3}_q(A_1A_2|R) $.
-However, with increasing acceleration, the conditional entropy rises and approaches to $ 0 $ as $ \lambda $ tends to $1 $, across all values of $ q $.
+However, with increasing acceleration, the conditional entropy rises and approaches $ 0 $ as $ \lambda $ tends to $1 $, across all values of $ q $.
 As $ q $ increases, the $ S^{\text{W}_3}_q(A_1A_2|R) $ becomes more negative for low $\lambda$, but converging to $ 0 $ as $ \lambda$ tends to $ 1$.
 Although the choice of this $\theta$ and $\phi$ are not unique, the behavior of $ S^{\text{W}_3}_q(A_1A_2|R) $ with respect to $ \lambda $ will follow the same trend.
-However, these values of conditional entropy are higher than the corresponding conditional entropy for the generalized pure $ 3 $-qubit GHZ state with one of its qubit in acceleration and hence indicating generalized pure $ 3 $-qubit W states having weaker non-separability than generalized pure $ 3 $-qubit GHZ states with one of its qubits being accelerated.
+However, these values of conditional entropy are higher than the corresponding conditional entropy for the generalized pure $ 3 $-qubit GHZ state with one of its qubit in acceleration, hence indicating generalized pure $ 3 $-qubit W states having weaker non-separability than generalized pure $ 3 $-qubit GHZ states with one of its qubits being accelerated.
+Similar to the case of pure multiqubit GHZ states, we only consider the pure $N$-qubit W state instead of the generalized pure $N$-qubit W state.

 \textbf{Pure $ N $-qubit W state:} A pure $ N $-qubit W state, shared between Alice and Bob, is given by